Margaret Mead hitting the books

 As author and Brookings Institute scholar, Isabel Sawhill, stated, “Younger people must begin to take greater responsibility for their choices.
 The old social norm was, ‘Don’t have a child outside of marriage.’
 The new norm needs to be, ‘Don’t have a child until you and your partner are ready to be parents.’
 Whether or not it was a realistic norm in the past, it is now — precisely because newer forms of contraception make planning a family so much easier.”

 Margaret Mead never set out to be a paragon of family values or the epitome of lifelong marriage.
 Instead she was a scientist.
 She was also a powerful voice of truth and justice for women, then and now.
-In 1976 I remember her saying with deep sarcasm: “We women are doing pretty well.
+In 1976 she said with deep sarcasm: “We women are doing pretty well.
 We’re almost back to where we were in the 1920’s.”

 As the father of three young adult women, it is Margaret Mead’s willingness to put men in their place and women in theirs that I admire the most.
 She studied all over the world and sought to discover some universal truths.
 Dr. Mead helped humanize the view that anthropologists seem to have held during the era of Lewis H. Morgan.
 Morgan felt that primitive peoples were from lower castes of humanity.
 According to his theories of evolution, cultures around the world pass through seven stages of human progress: lower savagery, middle savagery, upper savagery, lower barbarism, middle barbarism, and upper barbarism, before they reach the nirvana of civilization.
 The “natives” in all cultures, Morgan theorized, were in a stage of development through which mankind must have passed in their long, slow, centuries of evolution toward the promised land of civil society.
 His proposed path to civilization had marital constructs and other conventions as well: the societies progressed through polygamy to monogamy, hunter and gatherer to agriculture, public land to private real estate, and expanded tribes to nuclear families.
 And even then the natives were not equal to the superior European white cultures, and women in all societies were socially lower than and subservient to men…

-Dr. Mead saw things differently than Morgan.
+Dr. Mead saw things differently than Lewis Morgan.
 She had an appreciation for all of the cultural nuances of the people with whom she lived and worked.
-She understood the natives of New Guinea and Samoa as no man could have done.
+Mead understood the natives of New Guinea and Samoa as no man could have understood.
 She saw beyond color and race and gender.
 She was able to view them in their humanity and their grace, their song and their dance.
 She had a woman’s touch, when the world needed it most.

 Perhaps Margaret Mead’s most famous quotation is: “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.”
 She could have changed the actors in the quotation from ‘citizens’ to ‘women’ and it would have been more her style.